 2.)
 Reforming and innovating within health care delivery systems, including improving health care quality and efficiency from diverse perspectives and addressing future workforce needs, studying the professionalism of health care practitioners, and examining the opportunities offered by health information technology and electronic clinical data

-Both internal sources within Partners and Mass General, as well as numerous external governmental and philanthropic funding sources support HPRC research.
+Both internal sources within MGB and Mass General, as well as numerous external governmental and philanthropic funding sources support HPRC research.
 Our faculty members also provide extensive teaching and mentoring to Mass General trainees, including teaching a health policy curriculum to internal medicine interns and residents.